Canada stabbing spree suspects on the loose after 10 killed, 15 wounded | Science-Environment

 Canadian police hunted for two suspects in a stabbing spree that killed 10 people and wounded at least 15 others mostly in a sparsely populated indigenous community early Sunday.
 The stabbings across 13 crime scenes were among the deadliest mass killings in modern Canadian history and certain to reverberate throughout the country, which is unaccustomed to bouts of mass violence more commonly seen in the United States.

-"The attacks in Saskatchewan today are horrific and heartbreaking.
-I'm thinking of those who have lost a loved one and of those who were injured," Canadian Prime Minister Justin Trudeau said in a message posted on Twitter.
+"I am shocked and devastated by the horrific attacks today," Prime Minister Justin Trudeau said in a statement.
+"As Canadians, we mourn with everyone affected by this tragic violence, and with the people of Saskatchewan."
 Police named the two suspects as Damien Sanderson, 31, and Myles Sanderson, 30, providing photos and descriptions but no further details about their motive or the victims.

 In May, Myles Sanderson was listed as "unlawfully at large" by Saskatchewan Crime Stoppers, a program that encourages the public to cooperate with police.
 There were no further details about why he was wanted.
 The two men were seen traveling in a black Nissan Rogue and spotted in the city of Regina, about 320 km (200 miles) south of the attacks in the James Smith Cree Nation and the village of Weldon, police said.